Profit Shifting of Multinational Corporations Worldwide: Data

-First, we estimate the semi-elasticity model (detailed in section \ref{sec:methodology_model}) using data on ``sub-groups with positive profits'' for the 10 countries that reported data on at least 8 offshore financial centres (Fig.~\ref{fig:sample}).
+First, we estimate the semi-elasticity model (detailed in section \ref{sec:methodology_model}) using data on ``sub-groups with positive profits''.
 In addition, we run a robustness check and find no significant differences with the full sample, see section \ref{sec:robustness} for more information.
 Table~\ref{tab:stats} shows the summary statistics of the CBCR data for the countries in this sample, distinguishing between domestic and foreign activities of MNCs---domestic ones are those in the reporting (i.e. headquarter) countries, while foreign ones are those in all other countries (i.e. except for the domestic one).
 For most countries domestic profits and activities are higher than foreign ones.
-The exceptions are Bermuda and Luxembourg, which are often considered tax havens.
 The observed balance between domestic and foreign activities provides useful guidance for when we estimate missing data in Section \ref{sec:methodology_extrapolation}.

-Second, we reallocate profits shifted (equation \ref{eq:red}) using the dataset including all sub-groups for the 27 countries that reported some information.
+Second, we reallocate profits shifted (equation \ref{eq:red}) using the dataset including all sub-groups for the 38 countries that reported some information.
 Using the complete dataset allow us to more accurately measure information on real economic activities of MNCs regardless of whether the affiliates are profit- or loss-making.
-Since MNCs prefer to report losses in countries with high taxes while locating their profits in countries with low taxes, excluding loss-making affiliates would exclude an important component of profit shifting (see Figure ~\ref{fig:loss_making} for a visualisation of this behaviour in the CBCR data, and \citet{desimoneUnprofitableAffiliatesIncome2017} for an empirical confirmation using tax returns data in the United Kingdom).
+Since MNCs prefer to report losses in countries with high taxes while locating their profits in countries with low taxes, excluding loss-making affiliates would exclude an important component of profit shifting (see Figure ~\ref{fig:loss_making} for a visualisation of this behaviour in the CBCR data, and \textcite{desimoneUnprofitableAffiliatesIncome2017} for an empirical confirmation using tax returns data in the United Kingdom).
 The dataset on all sub-groups is also more suitable for comparison with other datasets (e.g. from the Bureau of Economic Analysis).

 Finally, and for the same reasons explained in the previous paragraph, we used data on all sub-groups for the misalignment model.
 The ETRs (used to calculate tax revenue losses) are still calculated from the data on sub-groups with positive profit.
 Since the misalignment method is not affected by outliers we keep all observations in the sample.